nais/salsa/README.md

         * Fulcio is a work in progress.
 There's working code and a running instance and a plan, but you should not attempt to try to actually use it for anything
 * how to make attestations searchable
+* how to get/add the digest for dependency artifacts for all build tools
+  * currently, implemented only in golang
 * Handle the ability to resolve packages that's private

 ## Relevant links